daniyalahmadk/RMCI/README.md

-# RMCI
+# RMCI <br />
-Follow the following steps to remove malicious code.
+Follow the following steps to remove malicious code. <br />
-1. Find the code which is repeating on every file.
+1. Find the code which is repeating on every file. <br />
-2. Put that code in box (textarea).
+2. Put that code in box (textarea). <br />
 3. Hit Submit.

+That's it.